JuliaTokyo/julia-doc-ja/manual/parallel-computing.rst

 The base Julia installation has in-built support for two types of clusters:

 - A local cluster specified with the ``-p`` option as shown above.

 - A cluster spanning machines using the ``--machinefile`` option.
 This uses a passwordless ``ssh`` login to start julia worker processes (from the same path as the current host) on the specified machines.

 Functions :func:`addprocs`, :func:`rmprocs`, :func:`workers`, and others are available as a programmatic means of adding, removing and querying the processes in a cluster.

+Note that workers do not run a ``.juliarc.jl`` startup script, nor do they synchronize their global state (such as global variables, new method definitions, and loaded modules) with any of the other running processes.

 Other types of clusters can be supported by writing your own custom :class:`ClusterManager`, as described below in the :ref:`man-clustermanagers`